CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

     Also we can see a button which give you the chance to book a ticket for the game.

 ![About](assets/images/screenshots/Screenshot2.png)
-  - About section constist basically in rules that the users must follow, people who are allowed to play and a description of waht is an escape room.
+  - About section constist basically in rules that the users must follow, people who are allowed to play and a description of what is an escape room.
   As you can see navigation bar still present at the top of the browser.

 ![Rooms](assets/images/screenshots/Screenshot3.png)
   - Rooms section is the most important because includes a description of each room.
 If you hover the mouse over the images it will show you a small description of the rooms.

 ![Location](assets/images/screenshots/Screenshot4.png)
-  - Location section will show to the user where are **The Lock Door** are based.
-There is for addresses and a map rended bellow the addresses.
+  - Location section will show to the user where **The Lock Door** is based.
+There are four addresses and a map rended bellow the addresses.

 ![Location1](assets/images/screenshots/Screenshot5.png)
   - If you click on it, it will show you all the locations of the places that the game will take place.